hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922856v1-the-bias-is-in-the-details-an-assessment-of-cognitive-bias-in-llms.md

 ---
 layout: default
-title: The Bias is in the Details: An Assessment of Cognitive Bias in LLMs
+title: "The Bias is in the Details: An Assessment of Cognitive Bias in LLMs"
 ---

 # The Bias is in the Details: An Assessment of Cognitive Bias in LLMs